BorivojTodorcic/Coding-Challenges/README.md

 This repo contains my solutions to various interesting coding challenges.

-This challenges are contained within the same repo but isolated using orphan branches.
+The challenges are located in the same repository, but each is separated and isolated using orphan branches.

 I will include coding challenges through which I learn a new technique/method/function for solving the coding challenge.